 The goal was creating a space for bringing together works by African artists and “invigorating interest in African contemporary art”.
 MOCAA does the opposite of the old grain silo.

-“At the same time the V&A Waterfront was wondering how to develop its iconic grain silo, African contemporary art collector and German businessman, Jochen Zeitz, was looking for a museum to house his extensive collection.”
+“When the V&A Waterfront was wondering how to develop its iconic grain silo, African contemporary art collector and German businessman, Jochen Zeitz, was looking for a museum to house his extensive collection.”

 Purpose and Design